-ISP POLAR RE-START ACTION PLAN
+ISP SCHOOL ACTION PLAN

-Objectives Lead person/s Action Time Frame Review 1 Prepare pupils for the next phase of education KS3/KS4.
-ISP Polar Re-Start will ensure they fully understand all equality issues.
+Objectives Lead person/s Action Time Frame Review 1 Prepare young people for an independent life after ISP School in which they fully understand all equality issues.
 HT/ teaching & support staff H&S As a refresher for all staff, to go through the principle expectations and their responsibilities to incorporate Equality Act in PD July 2024 The ethos of the school focuses on having respect for others and celebrating being different, staff and pupils understand this and work towards this in and out of the classroom.
 A strong focus on PD lessons ensures students learn from Year 7 the need to respect all diversity including cultural diversity.
 A varied Humanities curriculum supports the schools philosophy regarding diversity.
 The supportive and accepting nature of the school ensures students are in an environment where they feel confident in expressing their views and opinions.
 Weekly assemblies, celebration carousel days focused on different cultures and ethnic events in the school that pupils have the opportunity to look at the cultures of other countries e.g.